mat-griffin/jamf-mcp/README.md

     getSecurityStatus

 Thats it.
-As you are in Cursor use it to add more tools and fix my bugs and poor code and if you can solve the cleartext thing!
+As you are in Cursor use it to add more tools and fix my bugs and poor code.